Healthcare teams and operations staff carrying coordination, documentation, and protocol burden alongside their core work.

 Healthcare professionals are some of the most cognitively loaded workers in any system.

-Not because the clinical work is the problem — but because of everything around it: documentation, buried protocols, and coordination overhead that accumulates invisibly across every shift.
+Not because the core work is the problem — but because of everything around it: documentation, buried protocols, and coordination overhead that accumulates invisibly across every shift.

-That overhead is heaviest at the moments when care is in transition — a referral being written, a handoff occurring, a patient moving between institutions.
+That overhead is heaviest at the moments where decisions matter most — a referral being written, a handoff occurring, a workflow in transition.

 The proposition